HPChainGithub/AI-node/README.md

 ------------------------------------------------------------------
 HPCHAIN is a secure, suistainable and decentralized cloud computing marketplace aimed to connect

-For a high-level overview of the HPchain protocol and tokenomics, check out the whitepaper; The main branch contains new features and is under active development; the mainnet/main branch will be realised soon.
+For a high-level overview of the HPchain platform, protocol and tokenomics, check out the whitepaper and website (https://www.hpchain.ai/);
+The main branch contains new features and is under active development; the mainnet/main branch will be realised soon.

 Run with Docker